How do insurance companies set homeowner rates?

 Talk to your agent or company to see if you have the right amount of coverage.

-If your credit insurance score causes you to pay a higher rate, the company must tell you what factors caused the increase.
-You should also be aware of information insurers cannot use to determine your rate.
+If your credit insurance score causes you to pay a higher premium, the company must tell you what factors caused the increase.
+You should also be aware of information insurers cannot use to determine your premium.

 Some companies may charge you more based on the number or types of claims you file.
 They may even cancel your coverage due to one or more claims.